 Estimate to Completion (ETC)

 Estimate to completion is the cost required to complete the remaining work.
 The formula for calculating the ETC is:

 Earned value management has many benefits in Project Management.
 It helps in coordinating the schedule, cost, and plans in a team.
 Manager can make better decisions using the Earned Value Management trends.
-Also gives a clear vision on how much work is in progress along with the budget constraints for financial goals.
+It also gives a clear vision of how much work is in progress along with the budget constraints for financial goals.

 This has been a guide to Earned Value Management.
-Here we discussed the Concept, Baseline Schedule, Variance, performance index of Earned Value Management.
-You can also go through our other suggested article to learn more-
+Here we have discussed the Concept, Baseline Schedule, Variance, performance index of Earned Value Management.
+You can also go through our other suggested article to learn more –